In this article:

 Best plan & average cost: IdentityWorks Premium for $24.99/month.

-The IdentityWorks Premium plan includes more thorough credit monitoring than the free service, plus identity theft protection and insurance.
+The IdentityWorks Premium plan includes more thorough credit monitoring than the free service.
+Plus, you get access to identity theft protection and insurance.

 Our verdict: IdentityWorks offers reliable credit monitoring, but it lacks the digital security and other protective features that you might expect for the cost.

-📚 Related: Is Identity Theft Protection Worth It In 2024?
+📚 Related: Is Identity Theft Protection Really Worth It?
 Only In These Cases →

 Why we picked it: Administered by Capital One, CreditWise allows users to monitor their financial health for free.